MoJo2600/terraform-aws-github-runner/README.md

 #### Encrypted via a provided KMS key <!-- omit in toc -->

-You have to create an configure you KMS key.
+You have to create and configure your KMS key.
 The module will use the context with key: `Environment` and value `var.environment` as encryption context.

 ```hcl
 resource "aws_kms_key" "github" {